-64 Commonwealth was built ca. 1872, one of three contiguous houses (62-64-66 Commonwealth).
+64 Commonwealth was built in 1871-1872, one of three contiguous houses (62-64-66 Commonwealth).
 The three houses form a symmetrical composition, with 64 Commonwealth, in the center, a full story higher with a tall mansard roof ornamented with iron cresting.
 The flanking houses at 62 and 66 Commonwealth are mirror images of each other.
 Horizontal string courses of stone unify the façade.

 All three houses were built for real estate dealer Henry Bigelow Williams for speculative sale.
 He and his wife, Sarah Louisa (Frothingham) Williams, lived at 317 Dartmouth with his wife’s parents, Samuel Frothingham, Jr., and Maria Louise (Whitredge) Frothingham.

 Bainbridge Bunting, in the Appendix to his Houses of Boston’s Back Bay, does not indicate an architect for 62-64-66 Commonwealth.
 However, in the introduction to the Appendix, he notes that “subsequent to the second printing of this book in 1968 the attributions to important architects of several early Back Bay houses have been brought to my attention by friends.”
 Among these, Bunting indicates that, “from a sifting of mountainous drawings and office correspondence now in the possession of the Boston Public Library, Wheaton Holden has been able to identify” that 62-64 Commonwealth were designed by Peabody and Stearns.
 Inasmuch as the three houses were built as a unit, this would imply that 66 Commonwealth also was designed by them.
 This is consistent with an August 23, 1871, Boston Traveller article on work underway by Peabody and Stearns, which notes that they designed “3 expensive houses for sale on Commonwealth avenue, below Berkeley street,” being built by Henry Bigelow Williams.